-Mistakes in branding can devastate your business.
+Branding mistakes can devastate your business.
 This is a fact that may seem ridiculous to the general public.
 If you ask your average person, a brand is merely a specific version of something.
 It’s the type of laundry detergent they buy, the soda they drink, the phone in their pocket.
 To a consumer, it can appear that there is no point to them outside of their intended purpose.

-Branding has a long history starting all the way back in the day when people first began marking their property with a physical brand — like cattle.
+Branding has a long history starting all the way back when people first began marking their property with a physical brand — like cattle.
 It has since evolved to represent something so much more.
 What started out as a mark of ownership became a seal of quality, a way to relay a concept, and an embodiment of values.
 A member of your team can now represent your brand — sometimes even more than your product.

-#1 Believing Your Brand is Only Colors and a Logo
+#1.
+Believing Your Brand Is Only Colors And A Logo

 Excuse me for a moment.
 I’m suddenly hungry for a burger and a refreshing soft drink to wash it down.

-Numerous artists, including Taylor Swift, Radiohead, and Adele, refused to allow their works to be included in Apple Music’s library as a result..
+Numerous artists, including Taylor Swift, Radiohead, and Adele, refused to allow their works to be included in Apple Music’s library as a result.
 Taylor Swift went so far as to write an open letter to Apple in June 2015, explaining her stance on the matter.

 “I find it to be shocking, disappointing, and completely unlike this historically progressive and generous company,” stated the superstar.
 “Three months is a long time to go unpaid, and it is unfair to ask anyone to work for nothing.”

 Brands are perception.
 They’re how you want your customers to think and feel about your company.
-The controversy over Apple Music threatened to associate the brand with negative feelings of greed and unfair practices.
+The controversy over Apple Music threatened to associate the brand with negative perceptions of greed and unfair practices.
 And with many popular artists refusing to sign with the app, Apple’s reputation of being convenient was also in jeopardy.

 At Newsletter Pro, we’re here to “Build relationships that matter.
 Personal.
 Professional.
 Powerful.”
 From our exchanges with our coworkers to the connections we have with each of our clients, we strive to create lasting, valuable, and powerful relationships that meet the needs of everyone involved.

-#2 Inconsistent Branding
+#2.
+Inconsistent Branding

 Let’s talk about Coca-Cola again.
 If you tried, could you accurately picture the Coke logo?
 Probably.
 It hasn’t changed much since 1887 — save for a brief period in 1890 lasting only one year.
 I’ll bet you can also spot that exact shade of red in a crowd.
 It’s a trademarked color, by the way: Pantone 484.